-This is why it is very very common in our office for a a person with chronic pain, headaches, or discomfort to also suffer from anxiety and/or depression.
+This is why it is very very common in our office for a person with chronic pain, headaches, or discomfort to also suffer from anxiety and/or depression.
 There is also research that supports increases in inflammation being found in depressed individuals.
 When the body is given the right conditions to heal and chronic disease and symptoms decrease, it just makes sense that an individual is going to be happier!

 #3: Less Fatigue / Increased Energy:

 A growing population is being diagnosed with chronic fatigue syndrome or a variety of other chronic conditions that make them overly tired.
-This lethargy typically becomes a problem when it keep people from doing the things that they want and love to do!
+This lethargy typically becomes a problem when it keeps people from doing the things that they want and love to do!
 Fatigue and low energy is also a popular precursor to depression and anxiety as well, hmm…sound familiar.
-What people forget is that the body has a limited of reserves for energy, and if your body is working on overdrive because of stress ( wherever the stress is coming from) it is very difficult to heal and repair?
+What people forget is that the body has a limited amount of reserves for energy, and if your body is working on overdrive because of stress ( wherever the stress is coming from) it is very difficult to heal and repair?
 Why does the individual who works 80 hours a week, sleeps 4 hours a night, drinks coffee and Mountain Dew to stay alive, tend to be run down and on a fast tract to unhealthy?

 It’s because health requires REPAIR!
 The other side of doing healthy things such as exercise, eating right, thinking positive thoughts is rest, recuperation, and repair.
 Repair, restoration, recuperation are all coordinated and controlled by the nervous system.
 When people say, “my nerves are strung out,” it’s actually very true.
 Good sleep, healthy energy, and having a positive outlook and attitude are good signs that you body is performing appropriately!